-FY 2023 Activities: This is a continuing activity in FY 2023 to provide education and training for MPO staff to enable the MPO to effectively carry out the transportation planning process.
+FY 2024 Activities: This is a continuing activity in FY 2024 to provide education and training for MPO staff to enable the MPO to effectively carry out the transportation planning process.

-- Attend GIS training courses to improve visualization techniques. - Participate in webinars on specialized topics such as performance measures and other transportation topics. - Attend conferences and workshops including AMPO, GPA, GTA, APA, and GAMPO. - Attend GDOT and FHWA sponsored training opportunities when available. - Conduct staff led training for newly appointed committee members and new HAMPO staff members.
+- Attend GIS training courses to improve visualization techniques. - Participate in webinars on specialized topics such as performance measures and other transportation topics. - Attend webinars focused on new funding opportunities through IIJA/BIL. - Attend conferences and workshops including AMPO, GPA, GTA, APA, and GAMPO. - Attend GDOT and FHWA sponsored training opportunities when available. - Conduct staff led training for newly appointed committee members and new HAMPO staff members.